 Students in violation of Huntingdon College Alcohol and Drug Policy may be referred for prosecution to the State of Alabama.
-Enforcement of this policy will be the responsibility of the Dean of Students, the Director of Residence Life, Residence Hall Directors, Campus Security, and all other members of the College.
+Enforcement of this policy will be the responsibility of the Dean of Students, Assistant Dean of Students for Residential Communities and Community Standards, Residence Hall Directors, Campus Security, and all other members of the College.

-Additionally, the following supplemental conditions may be included as part of the student’s judicial sanctions:
+Additionally, the following supplemental conditions may be included as part of the student’s sanctions: